 - ½ teaspoon fresh grated ginger, #1 blade

-In the 2-quart Saucepan heat milk until warm, stir in yeast, sugar, oil, and salt, mix well.
+Stir in the sugar, oil, and salt, mix well.
 Add ½ the flour and blend together thoroughly.
 Stir in enough remaining flour to make soft dough that can be kneaded.
 Knead lightly on floured board.
-Return to lightly greased Large Mixing Bowl, turning ounce to grease surface.
-Cover and let rise in a warm place until double in size (approximately 45-60 minutes).
+Return to lightly greased Mixing Bowl, turning ounce to grease surface.
+Cover and let rise in a warm place until doubles in size for about 45-60 minutes.

-In Small Mixing Bowl, stir together water and soy sauce into cornstarch, add sugar and ginger, mix well and set aside.
+In a 2-quart mixing bowl, combine soy sauce, cornstarch, add the sugar and ginger, mix well, and set aside.

 In the 2-quart Saucepan, over medium heat, sauté onion and garlic in peanut oil until tender (do not brown).
 Add the ground pork, sauté until browned.
 Add water/soy sauce mixture, stir until thickened, and remove from heat.
 Cover and cool in refrigerator until ready to use.

-When rising period has finished, punch the dough down, turn onto lightly floured surface and shape into 10 balls.
-Cover and let rest 5 minutes.
+When the rising period has finished, punch the dough down, turn onto lightly floured surface and shape into 10 balls.
+Cover and let rest for 5 minutes.

-On a lightly floured surface, flatten each ball of dough to about a 3 ½-inch circle.
-Place a rounded spoonful of pork mixture in center of each circle of dough.
+On a lightly floured surface, flatten each ball of dough to about a 3½-inch circle.
+Place a rounded spoonful of pork mixture in the center of each circle of dough.
 Bring edges of dough up around filling, stretching a little until edges meet, and pinch to seal.

-Place 1 cup water in 11 3/4-inc Saute Skillet with a (greased) Large Skillet Steamer Rack (#2 Set) placed in the Skillet bring water to a boil and place the buns on the rack, cover with 4.5-quart Dutch oven cover 4.5-quart Dutch ove cover and steam over medium heat about 15 minutes.
+Place 1 cup water in 11-inch Sauté Skillet place a greased Steamer Rack placed in the Skillet bring water to a simmer over medium heat 250ᵒF and place the buns on the rack, cover with 4.5-quart Dutch oven cover and steam over medium heat about 15 minutes.